hariharan3103/my-portfolio/content/pages/projects/project-two.md

 The final part was building the chatbot.
 Initially, I tried using the ChatGPT API, but it didn’t work as the free credits had expired.
 That’s when I started researching alternatives.
 I explored **local models** and finally settled on using the **Google Gemini Flash API**.
 After updating the codebase and switching from OpenAI to Google’s API, I managed to get the chatbot running successfully.
 It took a bit longer because I wasn’t chunking the data and was using a free-tier API — but I made it work.

 I wrapped everything up by generating a report directly within Datalore.
 Through this project, I learned a ton about working with APIs, NLP techniques like word clouds and sentiment analysis, and the practical use of **LlamaIndex** and **LLMs**, both online and locally.

+Here is the link for the[ jupyter notebook](https://github.com/hariharan3103/Reddit-EDA-and-Chatbot) that i coded.
+(Please change the api with your api, if you are using it)

+And direct link for the [Datalore report](https://datalore.jetbrains.com/report/static/GNioAFYu8e593vRQh3dQmz/NhBDkDofLP6PZrLkdmx5kE) that i created.
+(Sorry i can't put it in the intereactive mode)